-- 2 cups cooked shredded or cubed chicken
+- 2 cups shredded chicken leftover, roasted, or rotisserie

-- In a large deep skillet or Dutch oven, heat the olive oil add the chopped onion, green pepper, and celery.
+- In a large deep skillet or Dutch oven, heat the olive oil medium-high heat, add the chopped onion, green pepper, carrots, and celery.
 Saute until the onion is tender.

 - Add the rice and saute, stirring, until lightly browned.

-- Add the 1/2 teaspoon of salt and 1/4 teaspoon of pepper.
-Add the 2 cups chicken broth and tomatoes to the skillet.
+- Season with the 1/2 teaspoon of salt and 1/4 teaspoon of pepper.
+Add the chicken broth to the skillet.

-- Cover and simmer 25 minutes, or until the rice is tender and liquid absorbed.
-Stir the cooked chicken into the rice; heat through, about 2 to 3 minutes.
+- Cover and reduce the heat to a simmer over low heat for 15 to 25 minutes, or until the rice is tender and liquid absorbed.
+Stir the shredded chicken, smoked sausage, and minced parsley into the rice; allow to heat through, about 2 to 3 minutes.

-- Taste and add salt and pepper, if needed.
-Turn onto a platter; sprinkle with minced parsley, if desired.
-Serves 6.
+- Taste and adjust seasonings with additional salt and pepper, if desired.
+Garnish with additional minced parsley, if desired.

 Nutritional information is provided as a courtesy, and is sourced from the USDA Food Database.